Shawnxqz/Automatic-Indoor-Light-Adjustment/index.md

 ## Problems Encountered

-In this project, we encountered a lot of questions which are not only theoretical but also pratical.
+In this project, we encounter a lot of questions which are not only theoretical but also pratical.